 - In lotion.
 Add up to 5% essential oil to natural unscented lotion or body cream.

 - In other base oils.
-Mix with any type of vegetable oil, butter or vegetable wax for a variety of uses.
+Mix with any type of carrier oil such as rose hip oil, or vegetable wax for a variety of uses.

 - Through evaporation.
 Simply pour the oil into a jar and let it evaporate into the air.